YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/TypeChecking with prototype.md

 ## Typechecking With PropTypes

+As your app grows, you can catch a lot of bugs with typechecking.
+For some applications, you can use JavaScript extensions like **Flow** or **TypeScript** to typecheck your whole application.
+But even if you don’t use those.

 React has some built-in typechecking abilities.
 To run **typechecking on the props for a component**, you can assign the special **propTypes** property:

 > `prop-types` **is Runtime type checking for React props and similar objects**.